 - Restricted range of motion

-The good news is that many soft tissue injuries can be effectively treated without surgery:
+Many soft tissue injuries can be effectively treated without surgery:

 - Physical therapy exercises